Nextdoor/kingpin/docs/basicuse.rst

 Contextual tokens stored in separate file
 '''''''''''''''''''''''''''''''''''''''''

-When multiple Kingping JSON files need to leverage the same context for different purposes it is useful to put the contexts into a stand alone file and then reference that file.
+When multiple Kingpin JSON files need to leverage the same context for different purposes it is useful to put the contexts into a stand alone file and then reference that file.
 Context files support `token-replacement`_ just like :py:mod:`misc.Macro` actor.
 See example below.